John Philpot Curran: Eulogies and commemoration

-American abolitionists, among them Harriet Beecher Stowe in Uncle Tom's Cabin (Chapter 37), and, on his speaking tours, Frederick Douglass, continued to cite Curran's early speech in defence of James Somersett.
+American abolitionists, among them Harriet Beecher Stowe in Uncle Tom's Cabin (Chapter 37), and, on his speaking tours, Frederick Douglass, continued to cite Curran's early speech in defence of an African man, James Somersett, plaintiff in a court case that confirmed slavery to be illegal in England and Wales.
 No matter with what solemnities he may have been devoted on the altar of slavery, the moment he touches the sacred soil of Britain, the altar and the god sink together in the dust; his soul walks abroad in her own majesty; his body swells beyond the measure of his chains which burst from around him, and he stands redeemed, regenerated, and disenthralled, by the irresistible genius of universal emancipation.Robert G. Ingersoll, the American lawyer and, as a popular speaker, "the Great Agnostic" of the Golden Age of Free Thought, considered Curran "a greater orator than Chatham, Fox or Burke."